 Summary /

-Deck extension anchored to reinforced retaining wall
+Deck extension anchored to reinforced retaining wal

 Custom pergola with integrated structural support